-The St. Thomas Animal Shelter gives you a $75 spay/neuter rebate when you adopt an eligible pet.
+The St. Thomas Animal Shelter gives you a $75 spay/neuter rebate when you adopt an eligible pet (at least did so at time of writing).
 Wherever you live, if you can give a dog or cat a home, please do.

 Adopting from a rescue group or pound rather than a pet store or off Kijiji or Craig’s List means you also are not supporting puppy mills or backyard breeders.
 Support “No-Kill” shelters, but adopt from any shelter or pound.
 Don’t let more pets be killed just because they couldn’t get adopted in 3 or 7 days.

 If you can’t have a pet, give to an animal shelter or rescue group.
 Money is always welcome, or ask what is needed.
 They always have a wish list of goods they need most.

 If you’d like a connection with a specific dog but can’t have one, sponsor a shelter dog.
 You give a monthly donation in the name of that dog and you’re welcome to spend time with “your” dog.
 If your shelter doesn’t have such a programme, you can do it unofficially.
 Shelters generally always welcome volunteers who will play with dogs, walk them and clean kennels.
 That’s a way you can spend time with your special dog and help all of them.